 The FiTI International Board is the executive body of the FiTI Association.
 The FiTI International Board oversees the activities of the FiTI through regular Board meetings, committee meetings and more frequent Board circulars.
 The FiTI International Board is represented by the FiTI Chair.

 Board Members are elected at the FiTI Members’ Meetings by all members of the FiTI Association.
 The FiTI International Board shall reflect a multi-stalekeholder composition.
 The number of members of the FiTI International Board shall not exceed 18 and shall be equally distributed amongst representatives of the three stakeholder groups:

-- Countries: a total of six representatives, including implementing countries and supporting countries;
+- Governments: a total of six representatives, including governments from implementing countries and supporting countries;

 - Business: a total of six fisheries industry representatives, including large-scale fisheries companies/associations and small-scale fishers/fisheries associations;